 Severance and Non-Compete/Non-Disclosure Agreements

 Employers are generally required to provide an employee time to consider the Severance Agreement before signing.
-An employee typically has a 21-day consideration period to accept an employer’s Severance Agreement unless the employee is over 40 years of age.
-The Older Workers Benefit Protection Act (OWBPA) requires that an employer provide employees over 40 years of age with a 45-day consideration period and at least a 7-day revocation period.
+The Older Workers Benefit Protection Act (OWBPA) requires that an employer provide employees over 40 years of age with a 21-day consideration period (or 45-day consideration period, if part of a larger reduction-in-force) and at least a 7-day revocation period.

-Some of the issues to consider in a Settlement Agreement may include, but are not limited to the following:
+Some of the issues to consider in a Severance Agreement may include, but are not limited to, the following:

 - Continuation of employment benefits